lsst-sitcom/sitcomtn-025/index.rst

 .. note::
    Due to the recent power losses at the summit and the loss of the andes cluster, there has been no new data in the last 30-days and therefore they are not presently able to show data.
-   As a result, the documentation each demonstrator is sparse.
+   As a result, the documentation each demonstration is sparse.
    Further screenshots and evidence of their functionality will be provided once data is back on the summit.

 .. _demo_jitter:

-Creation and display of the Jitter Plots in Bokeh
+Creation and Display of the Jitter Plots in Bokeh
 -------------------------------------------------

 Following the plot example in the `Jitter Use-Case <Mount Jitter Measurement and Reporting>`_, a Bokeh app was created where all 9-plots were shown simultaneously and the user could actively drag and zoom on the plots to adjust the ranges of the axes.